 When troubleshooting a new issue from yesterday, for example, one of the first questions a performance analyst asks is “was yesterday a normal processing day?”
 The historical comparison view in Surveyor addresses this question by plotting resource utilization on the server in question against historical norms.
 This view shows you that yesterday was not normal, focusing your attention on where to investigate - what made yesterday a busier than normal day?

 Many organizations have alerts in place to determine when CPU usage reaches a certain threshold.
 Some organizations even have a level of prediction or forecasting in place to detect when a problem will occur.
-Most forecasting algorithms either ignore anomolies and outliers or average them in.
-Ignoring anomolies is very valid when looking at long-term trends.
+Most forecasting algorithms either ignore anomalies and outliers or average them in.
+Ignoring anomalies is very valid when looking at long-term trends.
 However, what is causing these spikes in processing and how often do they occur?
 The attached view is a great place to start.
 It analyzes all systems in an environment and detects which ones have volatile processing.